GitMew/C-RISCV-MDs/s1_C-pointers.md

     char    c;
 };

-struct MyVeryFirstStructure s1;  // Nothing initialised, but struct is now declared, and its fields can be assigned s1.float = 0.0f
+// First, there is object style: struct MyVeryFirstStructure s1;  // Nothing initialised, but struct is now declared in memory as 25 empty bytes, assignable through its fields. s1.f = 4.20f;                    // The left-hand side is dot notation.

+// Second, there is also pointer style: struct MySecondStructure* s2;
+s2->f = 4.20f;                   // The left-hand side is arrow notation.
+It is syntactically equivalent to (*s2).f but with fewer parentheses.
 ```